Fixed Budget is No Harder Than Fixed Confidence in Best-Arm Identification up to Logarithmic Factors: From Weak to Strong Fixed-Confidence Algorithms

 \section{From Weak to Strong Fixed-Confidence Algorithms}

-In this section, we address the question: \textit{Is a strong FC algorithm a strict requirement for FC2FB?} In fact, we can transform a weak fixed-confidence algorithm into a strong fixed-confidence algorithm using FCW2S, a meta framework inspired by the Brakebooster algorithm of \citet{balagopalan25brakebooster}.
+In the previous section, we conditioned that the FC algorithm required by FC2FB has to be a strong FC.
+In this section, we establish that this condition can be relaxed.
+In fact, we can transform a weak fixed-confidence algorithm into a strong fixed-confidence algorithm using FCW2S, a meta framework inspired by the Brakebooster algorithm of \citet{balagopalan25brakebooster}.
 Before proceeding, we define the weak fixed-confidence algorithm.
-Essentially, a weak fixed-confidence algorithm either satisfies correctness and high-probability sample complexity guarantees only for \textbf{some} error rate $\delta$, or the high probability sample complexity lacks dependence on $\ln (1/\delta)$. \looseness=-1 \begin{definition}[Weak Fixed-Confidence Algorithm] An FC algorithm $\mathcal{A}^w$ is referred to be a weak FC algorithm if, for \textbf{some} $\dt\in(0,1)$, it satisfies $\dt$-correctness (see \eqref{eq:correctness}) and has a high probability sample complexity of $T^*_\dt = f(\delta)$ (see \eqref{eq:hp-sample-complexity}), where $f(\delta)$ denotes some function of $\delta$ that does not necessarily have logarithmic dependence on $1/\delta$. \end{definition} In this section, we present a procedure based on fundamental probabilistic principles to transform any weak fixed-confidence algorithm into a strong fixed-confidence algorithm.
-The procedure, \textit{FCW2S}, executes $L$ independent instances of the weak fixed-confidence algorithm $\mathcal{A}^w$ by allocating samples in parallel.
-If at least half of the instances terminate, a majority voting process selects the winner.
+Essentially, a weak fixed-confidence algorithm either satisfies correctness and high-probability sample complexity guarantees only for \textbf{some} error rate $\delta$, or the high probability sample complexity lacks dependence on $\ln (1/\delta)$. \looseness=-1 \begin{definition}[Weak Fixed-Confidence Algorithm] An FC algorithm $\mathcal{A}^w$ is referred to be a weak FC algorithm if, for \textbf{some} $\dt_0\in(0,1)$, it satisfies $\dt_0$-correctness (see \eqref{eq:correctness}) and has a high probability sample complexity of $T^*_{\dt_0} = f(\delta_0)$ (see \eqref{eq:hp-sample-complexity}), where $f(\delta_0)$ denotes some function of $\delta_0$ that does not necessarily have logarithmic dependence on $1/\delta_0$. \end{definition} Now, we present a framework to transform any weak fixed-confidence algorithm into a strong fixed-confidence algorithm.
+The framework, \textit{FCW2S} (Fixed-Confidence Weak to Strong), is presented in Algorithm \ref{alg_main_FCW2S}.
+FCW2S runs $L$ independent instances of a weak FC algorithm ($\mathcal{A}^w$) with $\delta_0$ failure rate in parallel, i.e, each instance gets to pull the arm in a round-robin style allocation.
+If any of these instances self-terminates (stopping condition of the $\mathcal{A}^w$ met), we record the output arm $\hat{J}_\ell$ (this is one vote for that arm) and eliminate the instance from the round-robin.
+If $\lfloor L/2\rfloor$ instances self-terminate, then we stop the round-robin allocation and start to count votes.
+Here, the number of votes $v_i$ means the number of instances that output arm $i$.
+Whoever wins this voting becomes the final output $\hat{J}$.

-FCW2S is presented in Algorithm \ref{alg_main_FCW2S}.
+One can relate this algorithm to the so-called \textit{boosting} or \textit{amplification}, where weak learners are used to create a strong guarantee.
+Here, we also use weak FC to create a strong FC.
+When we use multiple instances, the probability of getting wrong output from more than half of the instances decays exponentially.

 FCW2S achieves the following correctness and sample complexity guarantees.

 \begin{proposition}[Correctness of $FCW2S(\delta)$] For any error rate $\delta \in (0,1)$, for any weak fixed-confidence algorithm $\mathcal{A}^w$ that satisfies Definition~\ref{def_main_weakFC} with $\delta_0 < \fr 1{4e}$, running the fixed confidence algorithm FCW2S with $L \geq 4 \frac{\ln \frac{1}{\delta}}{\ln \frac{1}{4e\delta_0} }$ satisfies $\PP\left(\hat{J} \neq 1, \tau < \infty \right) < \delta.$ \end{proposition}